memsql/memsql-perf-tools/docs/04_bcc.md

 Clearly something has gone wrong with the USDT macro: `0xc` does not make sense as a valid offset.
 This, actually, is not the cause of the error above; it turns out you can attach a uprobe here without a problem.
-This issue is attaching __multiple times__.
+The issue is actually just attaching to the same probe at the same location multiple times.
 Apply `patches/bcc/0001-duplicate-low-probe-address-handling.patch` to resolve this issue.